Shinya (musician): Musicianship

-When asked about his drumming style, Shinya said his concept is wa or "harmony"; he enjoys making other people happy, and therefore believes it is his "duty" to play drums for others.
+When asked about his drumming style, Shinya said his concept was wa or "harmony"; he enjoyed making other people happy, and therefore believed it was his "duty" to play drums for others.
 He also used hana (Japanese for "flower") as a word to describe his style, explaining that a flower blooms at all times, even when no one is watching.
 So one should try to "shine" at all times; "it is beautiful when you are blooming for yourself."
 In contrast, the third and final word he listed was in'yō (Japanese for "yin and yang"), referring to how a drummer must act according to the circumstances, including staying in the "shadows" if appropriate; "When you are playing a dark song, if you try to shine, there's no point to it."
-He speculated that his training in Noh as a child might be the cause for his unique drumming style.
+He speculated that his training in Noh as a child might have been the cause for his unique drumming style, and suggested the jo-ha-kyū concept might have subconsciously came out in his playing.
 Gota Nishidera wrote that the biggest difference between Luna Sea and their contemporaries was their rhythm section, who created a "rhythm revolution" in Japanese rock with their exquisite control and ability to freely manipulate silence and explosion.
 Sugizo stated that it was the Noh background that taught Shinya that knowing when not to hit, or when to mute, is more important than playing a note.
+He explained that while many drummers study and learn by groove, which is pulsating, the aesthetics of traditional Japanese music, from which Shinya learned to play, lie in ma, or the pauses between notes, which is where the tension lies.